CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 expect(countWords("hello")).toBe(1);
 ```

-The function toBe is used to check that the return value of countWords("hello") and 1 are equal to each other. toBe is just one example of a function called a matcher. we can use to compare values in Jest: we can consult the Jest documentation to find other functions depending on the situation.
+The function `toBe` is used to check that the return value of `countWords("hello")` and `1` are equal to each other. `toBe` is just one example of a function called a [matcher](https://jestjs.io/docs/using-matchers).
+We can use to compare values in Jest: we can consult the Jest documentation to find other functions depending on the situation.

 So we can combine this with the test we wrote earlier, to get our first complete test case: